 The Red Elephant provides girls and women around the world with the knowledge, tools and materials to make reusable sanitary pads.

 Our partner charities implement our program model and teach girls and women how to make reusable sanitary pads, with all required tools and materials purchased using the funds we provide.
+They also engage in a greater awareness-raising campaign in order to foster an environment where menstruation can be openly discussed, where pads and other menstrual management methods can be accessed in the open marketplace without fear of shame or stigma, and where menstruation no longer serves as a barrier to the potential of those who menstruate.

 The Red Elephant educates women about menstruation, engages them by providing the materials and teaching them how to make reusable sanitary pads, and empowers them to be change leaders in their communities.